lightdock/membrane_docking/demo/README.md

 #### 3.1.1.
 Reduced simulation of the *3x29* complex

 This is a reduced simulation with very few number of glowworms and steps.
-This should not be considered as a biologically relevant simulation, but as a simple example to get the feeling of a complete and fast simulation.

 **Variables:**